elissegomez24/React-Portfolio/README.md

 3. Install the dependencies: npm install
 4. Start the development server: npm start

-- The application will run on http://localhost:3000.

 ## Usage

-- Open your web browser and go to http://localhost:3000 to view the portfolio.
+- Open your web browser view the portfolio.
 - Navigate through the different sections (e.g., About Me, Projects, Contact) using the navigation menu.
 - Fill out the contact form to get in touch.